Aquiles-JG/RimworldRaces-Elves/README.md

 <p>New factions for elves and dark elves.
 Each one with their own apparel, weapons, furniture, floors, traders, etc., but with a common culture background.
 For example, elven shirts will be available for both xenotypes, but grey elves will refuse to wear the drow girdle.
 The Elves module is designed to be complemented by others to recreate the sensation of a living world.
 Also, the DLCs are integrated with their own content.
 For example, if the Royalty DLC is loaded, they'll be new weapon traits available, or if the Biotech DLC is present, the player will be able to brew a blood venom, an alchemist potion to end unwanted pregnancies, and much more.</p>
 <p><b>Recommended mod:</b> Aquiles Alchemy by Aquiles.</p>
 <h2>Credits</h2>
-<p> <b>Art:</b> Aquiles, Botch_Job (priestess robe and cowl), DevDesigner, Hartarok (dress), IcyCheeseCake, and Pelador (in alphabetical order).
+<p> <b>Art:</b> Aquiles, Botch_Job (priestess robe and cowl), DevDesigner, Gerrymon (underdark floors), Hartarok (dress), IcyCheeseCake, and Pelador (in alphabetical order).
 There may be others, I can't be sure.
 My apologies if I forget somebody.
 This mod development extends several years.</p>
 <p> <b>XML and Design:</b> Aquiles</p>
 <p>Rimworld is owned by Tynan Sylvester.</p>
 <h3>Disclaimer</h3>